 Operations by Power of Attorney:

 If the non-resident account holder grants a Power of Attorney or other authority to a resident, those operations may be permitted, provided such operations are restricted to withdrawing funds for local payments or making payments to the non-resident account holder himself through the financial system.
+(Read a detailed article on Power of Attorney and its benefits for NRIs)

 Whenever the account holder or a bank he designates is eligible to make investments in India, the Power of Attorney holder may be allowed by authorized dealers or banks to operate the account to facilitate such investments.